Last Updated on September 24, 2020 by Scott Krager

 Best WiFi Adapter 2020 For Gaming

 With each adapter in this list, we have stated its top theoretical speed, which is just .. theoretical.

-There are many reason why you won’t achieve that much speed in real-world environments, but a big one among them is the different between router and client configuration.
+There are many reasons why you won’t achieve that much speed in real-world environments, but a big one among them is the difference between router and client configuration.

-In our testing, this adapter performs heads and shoulders above any of its competitor.
-It’s real-world speed over 2.4 GHz is nearly 300 Mbps, while on 5GHz Band, this speed crosses 900 Mbps easily.
+In our testing, this card performs heads and shoulders above any of its competitor.
+Its real-world speed over 2.4 GHz is nearly 300 Mbps, while on 5GHz Band, this speed crosses 900 Mbps easily.

 But this is a pretty subjective opinion and doesn’t prevent it from being recommended as the best WiFi adapter for gaming.

 - Dual-band 4x4 AC3100 Wi-Fi with speeds up to 2100Mbps (5GHz band) and 1000Mbps 2.
 4GHz band.